-The 2012 CPI draws on [TBC] data sources from independent institutions specialising in governance and business climate analysis.
-The sources of information used for the 2012 CPI are based on data gathered between [TBC].
+The 2015 CPI draws on data sources from independent institutions specialising in governance and business climate analysis.
+The sources of information used for the 2015 CPI are based on data gathered in the past 24 months.
 The CPI includes only sources that provide a score for a set of countries/territories and that measure perceptions of corruption in the public sector.
 Transparency International reviews the methodology of each data source in detail to ensure that the sources used meet Transparency International's quality standards.
-For a full list of the data sources, the type of respondents and the specific questions they ask, please see the CPI sources description document.
+For a full list of the data sources, the type of respondents and the specific questions asked, please see the CPI sources description document.